emaV/WDMyCloud-git-shell-commands/README.md

 _Unfortunately WD’s software stops there and you’re on your own from this point on.
 They don’t provide a way for you to start serving git repositories from your network drive._

+Actually one of the many good things of the little gem known as `git` is that setup server from the client is quite easy.
+It is the same software, actually.

+It is just matter to setup an user and some configuration here and there, some little scripting as icing.

 ### Setup git account

 There are tools available for creating users in the shell but for the `git` user it is simple to do it manually.